tothom/RDADynamo-example-implementation/README.md

 3. All input nodes are stored at the top of the *.dyn file in the “Inputs” list.
 We reccomend you use a json compattible notepad application like Notepad++ or VSCode for easy access.
 Open the *.dyn graph in the editor of your choice.
 4. Add the new values inside your `input.json` file as a list under the `NodeInput` property.

-## Graph Execution Feedback and Troubleshooting
+## Graph Execution, Feedback and Troubleshooting

 After running a graph, the `OnGraphResultReady` action will return an object of type `GraphResultArgs`.
 Use this object to troubleshoot your graphs.
 We recommend you serialize this object with Newtonsoft.Json, or similar, and write its content to an output file in your `ResultFolder`.